Gouache vs Watercolor – Two Wonderful Mediums!

 My favorite brand of watercolor is Daniel Smith, from Seattle Washington.
 The color choices are huge and the pigment quality is out of this world.
 Lots of unique granulating colors.
-Clearly labeled but their website is an encyclopedia of information!
+Each color is clearly labeled, but their website is an encyclopedia of additional information!
 Sheets of sample dots are available which is an inexpensive way to sample dozens of colors .

 If you know a bit about color mixing, you can mix any color with these six tubes:

-Made by my beloved acrylic paint manufacturer, GOLDEN, (here in the USA) their series of watercolor paints are very high quality and highly pigmented for rich, vibrant color.
+Made by my beloved acrylic paint manufacturer, GOLDEN, (a USA company) their series of watercolor paints are very high quality and highly pigmented for rich, vibrant color.
 Check out QoR’s line of scream’n bright reds and oranges!!
 Hello, floral painting!

 The key here is the word ‘Professional’.
 There is a big jump in quality with this manufacturer between their Cotman series (student grade) and their Professional Grade.
 This series is still very good, I’m just partial to Daniel Smith for all the above reasons.
 Very nice metal tin that doubles as a palette.